Diversity, Equity, and Inclusion at Wheeler

 At Wheeler, we recognize that our school exists in a community, state, country, and world represented by a multitude of cultures and viewpoints.
 Therefore, diversity and multiculturalism imbue all that we do.
 From academic programs to athletic programs, extra-curricular and co-curricular activities, Wheeler endeavors to create an environment that includes people and viewpoints from a variety of cultures, backgrounds, and ways of life.
 Below is a video from our annual Multicultural Performance Showcase, which we have hosted at Wheeler for over a decade:

-Omar Bah (center) stands with family members, Head of School Allison Gaines Pell (far left), and Director of Unity and Diversity Princess Bomba (far right), during a ceremony honoring him as winner of the 2022 Wheeler Community Spirit Award.
+Dr. Bennie Fleming (center) standing with Head of School Allison Gaines Pell (left) and and Director of Equity, Community, & Belonging Princess Bomba (right) during a ceremony honoring her as the winner of the 2024 Wheeler Community Spirit Award.

 The Student Support Program